Jmi2020/BLE-signal-strenght/README.md

 ## Technical Notes

 - Signal strength (RSSI) typically ranges from -30 dBm (strong) to -100 dBm (weak)
-- Devices that haven't been seen for 10 seconds are automatically removed from the display
+- Devices are considered inactive after 15 seconds without signal
+- Devices are retained in the list for 5 minutes after last contact
 - The scanner requires appropriate permissions to access the Bluetooth adapter
 - On macOS, you need to grant Bluetooth permissions when prompted
 - On Linux systems, you might need to run with sudo or add appropriate permissions